KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2stereo.rst

 .. rubric:: Description

-This effect/filter projects a stereographic image from an equirectangular.
+This effect/filter projects a stereographic image from an equirectangular source.
 Use this to create the "Little Planet" effect from VR360 footage.